Last updated on February 24th, 2025 at 10:49 am

 Is There Uber in Uzbekistan?

-No, Uber doesn’t operate in Uzbekistan.
-However, there is a similar taxi app called Yandex GO
+No, there is no Uber in Uzbekistan.
+However, there is a similar taxi app called Yandex GO.

 Before you arrive in Uzbekistan, make sure to download Yandex Go in your own language – Unless you can read Uzbek!
 Once you’re in the country, you can complete the setup process with an Uzbekistan phone number and a local SIM card